mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 - propose that GDPs provide a suitable way to engage with coding practices partly due to their position between abstract computational concepts and concrete implementations of code structures.

+- metaphors / frameworks to envisage affordences and particpant agency in CHAT framework. and why this is useful for facilitators and as an accessibel way to share findings.

 - explore potential implications for facilitators and researchers on use of GDP collection as an  intermediate pedagogical construct.

+- add in a lens of UDL as a helpful framework to design for varied experience, opening in up diverse affordences.

 ### Discussion of findings in relation to CHAT conceptions of abstraction